yegor256/blog/_drafts/takes-architecture.md

-Its only `route()` method either returns an empty iterator or an iterator with a single `Take`. `TsFork` goes through all forks, calling their `route()` methods, until one of them returns a _take_.
-Once it happens, `TsFork` returns this _take_ to the caller, which is [`FtBasic`](http://www.takes.org/apidocs-0.9/org/takes/http/FtBasic.html).
+Its only `route()` method either returns an empty iterator or an iterator with a single `Take`. `TsFork` goes through all forks, calling their `route()` methods until one of them returns a _take_.
+Once that happens, `TsFork` returns this _take_ to the caller, which is [`FtBasic`](http://www.takes.org/apidocs-0.9/org/takes/http/FtBasic.html).

 Let's create a simple fork ourselves now.
-For example, we want to show a status of the application when `/status` URL is requested.
+For example, we want to show the status of the application when the `/status` URL is requested.
 Here is the code:

 {% highlight java %}